sathish4fri/OssnMembers/README.md

 Component:

-This plugin used to show the active members in widget as side bar .
-It will work on ossn 2.0 .
+This plugin used to show the following users in sidebar .
+1.All members widget
+2.Friends widget .

+It will work in ossn 2.0 .

 Its on development stage if any bug report it here ..